The Long Way Home

 Featuring Boris Grebenshchikov, Aquarium, & Dave Stewart

-Special Appearances by Annie Lennox, Chrissie Hynde, Crosby, Stills & Nash, Ray Cooper
+Special Appearances by Annie Lennox, Chrissie Hynde, Crosby, Stills & Nash, and Ray Cooper

 Music by Boris Grebenshchikov, Edited by Susanne Rostock